 Learn more about the side effects of semaglutide (Ozempic).

 “Only two anti-diabetic medications are FDA-approved for weight management in people who do not have diabetes: Semaglutide (Wegovy) and Liraglutide (Saxenda).
 Ozempic and Rybelsus are two other brands of Semaglutide on the market that are approved by the FDA for glycemic control in diabetes but not for weight management.

 Ozempic is only prescribed to type 2 diabetic patients for the sole purpose of glycemic control.
 Because of the increased risk of adverse reactions, it is not recommended for use in the absence of diabetes.
 This medication’s safety profile has not been studied in patients under the age of 18, pregnant and lactating people, or those with normal BMIs.”

-Injectable diabetes drugs for weight loss are intended for people who either have obesity or have overweight and another weight-related medical condition.
+Healthcare professionals only recommend injectable diabetes drugs for weight loss for people who either have obesity or overweight and another weight-related medical condition.

 Weight-related medical conditions include:

 - increased amounts of low-density lipoprotein, or “bad” cholesterol, or low amounts of high-density lipoprotein, or “good” cholesterol